Joe "Pegleg" Morgan

-Joseph Morgan (born Joseph Međugorac; April 10, 1929 – November 8, 1993) was an Croatian-American gangster who became the first non-Mexican American member of the Mexican Mafia (La eMe).
+Joseph Morgan (born Joseph Međugorac; April 10, 1929 – November 8, 1993) was a Croatian-American gangster who became the first non-Mexican American member of the Mexican Mafia (La eMe).
 He received the nickname "Pegleg" by authorities because of his prosthetic leg.

 Early life

 The youngest of four siblings, Morgan was born on April 10, 1929, in San Pedro, California to Croatian immigrants Clara (née Radišić from Imotski) and Grgo Međugorac, a truck driver who was an ethnic Croat from Ljubuski.
 Shortly after his birth his father naturalized as a U.S. citizen, anglicizing the family name to Morgan due to anti-immigrant and anti-Slavic sentiment at the time (in 1929, the same year Morgan was born, the U.S. passed immigration laws limiting immigration from the Balkans.
 It is believed that more than half of the Croatian population in the U.S. at the time was deported from the nation).
 Morgan grew up in a primarily Mexican and Croatian neighborhood in San Pedro.
 Later, he was raised by his mother in a Mexican neighborhood in Boyle Heights.
 In the late 1930s, he joined the Ford MaraVilla street gang, one of the oldest documented gangs in Los Angeles.